open-sdg/open-sdg/docs/tutorials/create-pages.md

 ## Table of Contents

-You may want to include a table of contents to your custom pages or your about section on your Open SDG platform.
-This can be useful if you have a lot of information on the site and make navigation for users easier when using the site.
+You may want to include a table of contents in your custom pages or your About section on your Open SDG platform.
+Every heading will appear in the contents list with hyperlinks to take users straight to those sections.
+This can be useful if you have a lot of information on the site and will make navigation for users easier when using the site.

-The change required to have these appear come in two steps
+The change required to have these appear comes in two steps:

-1. Update your Gem file
+1. Update your Gemfile

 Inside your staging site repository there will be a file called "Gemfile" in the root of your repository, this will include several plugins for your site.
-Some come as default with the site starter but to add your table of contents you will need to add an extra line
+Some come as default with the site starter but to add your table of contents you will need to add an extra line:

 ```
----
 gem "jekyll-toc"
----
 ```

 2. Enable Toc inside your pages

-Inside your pages folder in your staging site repository at the top of every file there will be this section
+Inside your pages folder in your staging site repository at the top of every file there will be this section:

 ```
 ---